-One of the main distinction between On-Premise (Legacy) and Cloud Enterprise Performance Management (EPM) software is how they are deployed and accessed by its users.
-While Legacy or On-Premise systems are housing on computers and servers, Cloud systems live on servers the software vendors own and are readily accessible through the web browser.
+One of the main distinctions between On-Premise (Legacy) and Cloud Enterprise Performance Management (EPM) software is how they are deployed and accessed by their users.
+While Legacy or On-Premise systems are housed on computers and servers, Cloud systems live on servers the software vendors own and are readily accessible through the web browser.

 What is Enterprise Performance Management?

 Firstly, let’s understand what Enterprise (or Corporate) Performance Management is and how its tools help organizations analyze, report, and better understand the business operations and performance.